doc4d/docs/docs/WebServer/http-rules.md

 A rule object is defined by:

 - a RegEx describing a URL pattern, e.g. "^(.*\\.(jpg|jpeg|png|gif))"
-- the name of the action to execute for the HTTP response, e.g. "removedHeaders"
+- the name of the action to execute for the HTTP response, e.g. "removeHeaders"
 - the value of the action, e.g. "X-Unwanted-Header1"

+Other properties are ignored.

 ### URL patterns